-The first row in the file is assumed to be column headers and is ignored by SORTIE-ND.
+The first row is column headers.

 Each subsequent row is the data for one tree.
 Trees can appear in any order.
 There is no limit to the number of trees.

 The first two columns are the X and Y coordinates of the tree.
 In the SORTIE-ND coordinate system, the origin is at the southwest corner of the plot.
 X increases to the east; Y to the north.
 There are no negative numbers.
 If there are trees outside the plot boundaries, you are warned of this; if you elect to continue loading the file, those trees are discarded.